AzizMosbah/AzizMosbah/README.md

 👋 Hi, I’m @AzizMosbah

-👨‍💻 I specialise in data science & mainly write code in Python & JavaScript
+👨‍💻 I specialise in data science & mainly write code in Python & JavaScript.

+📈 Most projects you will see on this page are studies conducted on real - albeit anonymised - data, either as part of work or hackathons

 👀 Interested in taking my skils to Web3